 No matter where you drive, knowing the best times to drive for Uber in San Francisco will make you the most money and make the best use of your time.

-It’s best to split your shifts between early morning and nighttime, taking a break at lunchtime, as there aren’t as many rides during the day.
+It’s best to split your shifts between early morning and nighttime, taking a break at lunchtime, as there aren’t as many rides during the middles of the day.

 To make the most money driving for Uber, consider these shifts.

-• Early Morning Airport Shifts: Taking the 3 AM reservations for departing passengers is a great way to get premium pay.
+- Early Morning Airport Shifts: Taking the 6 AM reservations for departing passengers is a great way to get premium pay.
 After dropping them off, you can pick up arrivals.
-Continue the loop until the Uber parking lot fills up and your wait times increase beyond what’s profitable.
+Continue the loop until rush hour traffic kicks in.
 If you provide airport riders with great customer service, they will most likely tip the best.
-Load and unload their luggage and provide little extras to make them feel special.
+Load and unload their luggage and provide extra guiding tips.

-• Weekends: Weekends can be busier for Uber drivers, but the freeways can be just as busy as during weekday rush hour, so be careful.
-You’ll have the best luck with less traffic on foggy days versus sunny days when everyone is out.
+- Weekends: Weekends can be busier for Uber drivers, but the freeways can be just as busy as during weekday rush hour, so be careful.
+You’ll have less traffic on foggy days versus sunny days when everyone is out.

-• Late Night Weekends: If you have a high tolerance for drunk passengers, you can make good money driving late at night when the bars and dance venues close.
+- Late Night Weekends: If you have a high tolerance for drunk passengers, you can make good money driving late at night when the bars and dance venues close.
 Only consider this if you have leather seats and concave-shaped rubber mats.
 Also, keep ziplock bags in front of passengers and have disinfecting tools on hand.
+This is very important since currently Uber is only reimbursing drivers for cleaning if you provide a receipt from a professional cleaning outfit that many times will charge you above the $150.00 maximum paid by Uber and they mostly operate during business hours.

 How Much Do Uber Drivers Make in San Francisco?

-Average Uber earnings have slowed in recent years, post-pandemic, thanks to high inflation rates and a surge of drivers.
-What used to be considered the ‘Golden Era,’ with drivers coming all the way from LA to drive in San Francisco, has dried up considerably.
+Average Uber earnings have steadily diminished in recent years, due to high inflation rates and a surge of drivers and most recently the increase of Waymos.
+What used to be considered the ‘Golden Era,’ with drivers coming all the way from Sacramento to drive in San Francisco, has dried up considerably as earnings have equalized in the SF Greater Bay Area.

-Because the cost of living in San Francisco has increased so much, an experienced driver like myself is lucky to make $35 an hour, but that’s only if I take the 3 AM airport rides and get continual rides to and from the airport until around 6 AM.
+Because the cost of living in San Francisco has increased so much, an experienced driver like myself is lucky to make $30 online hour including tips.

 Alternatives To Driving for Uber in San Francisco